Linz Austria, at the Museum for Media Art "Francisco Carolinum", September - November

 On the basis of this deep conviction, she also dares to depict the unthinkable, the absolute horror: the slaughter and murder, the meat grinder of war.

-With the expansion of the war through the direct invasion of Ukraine by Russian troops on February 24, 2022, Maria Kulikovska, like thousands of other women, fled to the west of Ukraine with her daughter, who was only a few weeks old and was then able to come to Linz with a scholarship from the OÖ Landes-Kultur GmbH.
+With the expansion of the war through the direct invasion of Ukraine by russian troops on February 24, 2022, Maria Kulikovska, like thousands of other women, fled to the west of Ukraine with her daughter, who was only a few weeks old and was then able to come to Linz with a scholarship from the OÖ Landes-Kultur GmbH.
 In this context, she was also able to participate in the Academy of Ceramics at the Gmunden Ceramics Manufactory.

 The ceramic reliefs that are created there are shocking.
 The sight is unbearable - a carnage that presents hacked-up body parts, hands, breasts, feet, and heads festering and besmirched with blood.
 It is planned as the central element of a 'Table of Negotiation'.
 In the future, the representatives of the warring parties will certainly sit opposite each other at such a table.
 Maria Kulikovska is merciless, she cannot and will not forget and reminds already now of the hundreds of thousands of bodies, the maltreated, the tortured, the mutilated, the hacked and the murdered, children and women, old and young men on all sides of a war.

-Since her birth in Crimea in 1988, her life and artistic path have been determined by the political events and consequences of the collapse of the USSR and Russia's claims to power.
-Initially, this path was marked by the powerful patriarchal structures and corrupt networks in Ukraine, whose independence was recognized by Russia on December 2, 1991.
+Since her birth in Crimea in 1988, her life and artistic path have been determined by the political events and consequences of the collapse of the USSR and russia's claims to power.
+Initially, this path was marked by the powerful patriarchal structures and corrupt networks in Ukraine, whose independence was recognized by russia on December 2, 1991.
 It was defined by disinhibited turbo-capitalism, oligarchs and ubiquitous bribery, and the growing influence of a conservative Orthodox church.
-It was shaped by the awakening of large segments of the population who wanted to break with these structures, attempt an open democracy and free themselves from the tutelage of the neo-imperialist Russian state and move closer to the West and develop the model of Western democracies in their country.
+It was shaped by the awakening of large segments of the population who wanted to break with these structures, attempt an open democracy and free themselves from the tutelage of the neo-imperialist russian state and move closer to the West and develop the model of Western democracies in their country.

-A few years before the Revolution of Dignity, which from November 21, 2013, to February 23, 2014, led to the flight and ouster of President Viktor Yanukovych, who, under Russian pressure, suspended the signing of the Association Agreement with the EU, Maria Kulikovska begins her artistic work.
+A few years before the Revolution of Dignity, which from November 21, 2013, to February 23, 2014, led to the flight and ouster of President Viktor Yanukovych, who, under russian pressure, suspended the signing of the Association Agreement with the EU, Maria Kulikovska begins her artistic work.
 The political developments are the framework in which she acts and reacts as an artist.

 In doing so, she seeks the almost impossible in her artistic work.
 She seeks healing, and she seeks the soothing of the invisible injuries and desecrations that her body, like many thousands, also experiences through the abuse of power, violence, and politics.
 She is not afraid to show the horror concretely, the visible external injuries.
 She knows that the body occupies a space, a place it needs to feel safe and protected, to be able to act with all freedom and with respect for others.
 She is looking out for such a place; perhaps her art can offer such places.